Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 Strength tests

 It refers to handcuffs, chains, vaginal mirrors, erection rings.
-They must be able to withstand an adequate degree of strain.
+They have to withstand an adequate degree of strain.
 A mirror, for example, should not normally be able to be bent by the contraction of the vagina or anal sphincters.

 Odour trail